San Diego Elder Abuse Attorney

 When our loved ones can no longer take care of themselves, we sometimes have to turn to others to protect them, often paying thousands of dollars out of our own pockets to do so.
 Unfortunately, some seek to exploit our nation’s most vulnerable citizens.

-If you suspect your elder family members or friends are being abused, our injury attorneys in San Diego are here to help you.
+If you suspect your elder family members or friends are being abused, our elder abuse attorneys in San Diego are here to help you.
 We’ll conduct a thorough investigation and are never afraid to take a case to trial!

 The National Council on Aging, which oversees much of our elders’ activity, reports that around 10% of all Americans over 60 have endured some kind of abuse.
 They also estimate that around 5 million elders are abused in nursing homes each year.
 Of these incidents, only 7% are reported to the authorities.